hyperupcall/hyperupcall/readme.md

 See a more comprehensive list at [contributions.md](./contributions.md)!

-Check out my projects if you wish, and thanksies for visiting my profile! ^_^
+Check out my projects if you wish, and thanks~ for visiting my profile! ^_^